2018 Annual Gathering Speakers

 God continually amazes me in putting to work all my education, work (higher education and software development), and personal history, including a doctorate in Hindu philosophical systems from the University of Madras, India, to help people encounter Christ in their lives.

 I love dancing for the Lord, and harnessing God’s gift of laughter.
 Mike and I enjoy worship, music, sci-fi, hiking, and coffee.
-We live in Inwood, with our dog-children Java and Hershey.
+We live in Monticello, with our dog-children Java and Hershey.

 Mark Vander Tuig

 Mark Vander Tuig is the Service Coordinator for Lutheran Congregations in Mission for Christ.
 Mark works to expand and develop the network of congregations in LCMC, offer leadership training and ministry resources for pastors and leaders in the local church, and represents LCMC when meeting with other church bodies in the U.S. as well as abroad.
 He also oversees the professional staff of LCMC.
 He began this position September 15th, 2010.

 For the first 10 years of his ministry he served congregations in Minnesota: Montevideo and St. Cloud.
 In 1990, he and his family moved to Altoona, Iowa where he served Lutheran Church of the Cross until 2010.
 During those 20 years the congregation grew from 74 in worship to over 1100 each weekend.
 Pastor Vander Tuig and Lutheran Church of the Cross are charter members of LCMC.
 Mark also served on the Ministry Board of LCMC for seven years.